BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency

 Main Features of Fixed Price Contracts

-Set Price and Budget
+Set Deadline, Price and Budget

-One of the primary appeals of the fixed price contract is the budgetary certainty it offers.
+This predetermined schedule ensures the client and the software house understand when the project or specific deliverables are due, fostering clarity in expectations and planning.
+Moreover, fixed-price contracts and budgetary certainty are the result of the proposed timeline.
 Clients know upfront how much the project will cost and the contract price, eliminating the fear of unexpected expenses.
 This clear financial understanding aids businesses in their financial planning and budget allocations.
-Fixed priced contracts characterized by adjustable price.
-The more features you would like to put in the product development backlog, the more you would need to pay, and vice versa.

 Moreover, during the negotiations and clarification of the final scope and budget before starting the project, both parties, the software development company, and the client, are open to price adjustments.
 The vendor is more willing to offer price incentive to convince the client to choose him instead of other vendors.